 Out There With the Birds – Hosted by Bill Thompson III and Ben Lizdas

 Bill and Ben (both from Bird Watchers Digest) discuss the latest in birding trends and news and provide their expert opinions and thoughts.

 Talkin’ Birds – Hosted by Ray Brown

 Expect a half an hour show once per week.
 Each show is very well put together with different segments.
-This sounds more like a normal radio show (which it is in certain areas), but is packed full of information and entertainment.
+This sounds more like a standard radio show (which it is in specific areas) but is packed full of information and entertainment.

 Reading books is one of my favorite ways to learn more about birds and birding.

 There are too many to list on this page alone.
 Please check out:

 To See Every Bird On Earth by Dan Koeppel

 I originally checked it out from the library as an audiobook and subsequently listened to it three times.
 It does a nice job of introducing some of the oddities of the birding subculture and also illustrates how bird watching can turn into an obsession at the expense of your family.Purchase Now